yshen-SJTU/FaceRepo-Server-SDK/README.md

 # FaceRepo Server SDK
 The SDK is used to develop a face repository server that can be deployed to a CPU server.
 A face repository is a graph in its data.
-Each node in the graph is a face's feature (vector), and the link between two nodes indicates their distance.
+Each node in the graph is a face's feature (vector), and the link between two nodes helps ANN query.
 The SDK is based on hnsw and provides C and Java APIs of repository management and KNN search for similar faces.

 ## Deployment